Summer Work With Racine County

 Why Work For Racine County Highway Department?

 During my last semester in high school, dad said he would sell the steer we were raising and put that money towards my first-year college expenses.
 The black Angus sold for $400, and I picked up another $300 by winning a local Burlington High School scholarship.
 Still, that wasn't enough money for my first-year expenses at the University of Wisconsin because I would be staying in the dormitory on campus.
 Although tuition was only $250 a year, room and board at the Lakeshore Residence halls were about $1,700 per year.
 Consequently, I applied for a student loan from the State of Wisconsin.
-Dad co-signed on the loan for the first-year expenses.
+Dad co-signed a loan for the first-year expenses.

 How to Find a Summer Job